Python, Numba, and Algorithm Design: Building Efficient Models in Financial Services

 Session Rust

-The High Performance Talk You Did Not Expect To Hear about Rust
+The Rust High Performance Talk You Did Not Expect

 Wednesday Nov 19 / 10:35AM PST

-Rust makes things faster but it slows down engineers, right?
+Rust runs faster, but it slows down engineers, right?
 This was our team’s assumption when we decided to rewrite our code from Kotlin into Rust.
-But, we were wrong in completely unexpected ways.
+But we were wrong in completely unexpected ways.

 Speaker image - Ruth Linehan